Vitruvian Women invite

 The photos will be processed and cropped into black and white prints with the attached statements.
 As mentioned above, the final images will be provided to you via a private Dropbox folder if requested.

 For some people the idea of participating in this project may trigger significant emotions and reactions.
 These should not be ignored.
 Honor your spirit and be gentle with yourself.
-The idea of this project may cause you to wrestle with some very good issues, memories, and hurts - even abuse.
+The idea of this project may cause you to wrestle with some issues, memories, and hurts - even abuse.
 Asking questions like, “Why am I feeling this way?
 What is this bringing up in me?” and “Where does this anxiety stem from?” can be very helpful.
 Find a therapist or a gentle soul and share with them.
-Your journey with vulnerability and healing could come from those conversations and not from specifically participating in this project at this time in your journey.
+Your journey with vulnerability and healing could come from those conversations and not specifically from participating in this project at this time in your journey.

 For other people it may be helpful to venture out past their comfort zone for the purpose of stretching and growing.
 This project is certainly out of most people’s comfort zones.
-It is stretching mine as well!
+It is stretching mine as well.